Steps to Take

 - Review the Department of Veterans Affairs website to learn about VA education benefits.

-- Complete your online benefits application at VONAPP, the Veterans Online Application website or submit a paper application on Form 22-1990 by mail to the VA Regional Processing Office.
+- Apply for VA benefits – Complete your online benefits application through e-Benefits the VA online application website, or submit a paper application on Form 22-1990 by mail to the VA Regional Processing Office.

 - It typically takes 4-6 weeks to receive your Certificate of Eligibility.